G2Jose/personal_website/web/content/blog/exploring-app-user-sentiment-with-ai/index.md

 At this point I ran into a few problems:

 - The context window for GPT 3.5 as of now is ~4k tokens.
-This meant that it would work fine for many apps, but would break apart for extremely popular apps like TikTok / Instagram, which receive a ton of reviews each day.
+This meant that it would work fine for many apps, but would break for extremely popular apps like TikTok / Instagram, which receive a ton of reviews each day.
 This should be solvable through sampling.
 - This worked very reliably during local development, but would sometimes fail when deployed to [vercel](https://vercel.com/?utm_source=google&utm_medium=cpc&utm_campaign=17166484769&utm_campaign_id=17166484769&utm_term=vercel&utm_content=134252114537_596484707957&gad=1&gclid=CjwKCAjwo7iiBhAEEiwAsIxQET331dd3LgGlGu6GXstSMtpB9EdDjsZoivblx6t__GGAgiFsL5jQ6hoCBIQQAvD_BwE).
 This turned out to be caused by [a 10 second timeout limit they enforce on their free plan](https://vercel.com/docs/concepts/limits/overview).
 I was able to get past this by simply upgrading to a trial of their pro plan which extends this to 60s.
 - For the vast majority of apps out there, users don't write new reviews every few seconds.
 This meant I was calling (and paying for) more OpenAI API calls than I needed to.
 I solved for this by setting up a [supabase database](https://supabase.com/database) and returning cached data unless there are new reviews since the last call.
 (Side note: I was very impressed with the [Ask Supabase AI feature](https://supabase.com/blog/chatgpt-supabase-docs) that allowed me to practically ask it to write the code I needed.
 This definitely feels like the future of all kinds of documentation!)